 Pachauri tells world’s 29-year-old women

 KAY FABE DELHI, IN.

-Thanks to social media, which is my way of saying Twitter, hilarious comments made by Dr Rajendra Pachauri yesterday went so virulent, so fast, that some are already calling him the fresh prince of stand-up science.
+Thanks to social media, which is my way of saying Twitter, yesterday’s hilarious comments by Dr Rajendra Pachauri have gone so virulent, so fast, that some are already calling him the fresh prince of stand-up science.

 The world has long admired Pachauri, not just for “ending the debate over whether climate change matters” as Foreign Policy put it in November 2009, but for his personal qualities: cleanliness, articulateness, a religious devotion to science and a healthy distrust of skepticism.